 11. You’ll get honest feedback

 I won’t pull any punches.
 If your ideas are not newsworthy – or I think you’re spending time on something that won’t get you results – I’ll tell you straight, so you don’t waste time on pointless PR activities.

 12. You’ll get to learn all of this and more with like-minded souls

 Learning with like-minded people is good for you.
 Not only will you come away from the course with new skills, you’ll also meet people you may want to collaborate with in the future and make new friends.

 13. You’ll get help implementing what you’ve learned

 One of the frustrating things about online courses can be the lack of follow-up support.
-That’s why I’ll be holding a live call in early December for Soulful PR for Starters students so you can check in with me and ask any questions you have.
+That’s why I’ll be holding a live calls for Soulful PR for Starters students so you can check in with me and ask any questions you have.
 The Facebook group will also remain open so you can keep in touch with me and your fellow students.

 Interested?
 You can find out more and enrol here.